laurence-myers/tcat/README.md

 - Generate interface for forms with named inputs, so the HTML matches any TS interface.
 - Support for micro-syntax in custom directives, like `ng-repeat`.
 (Plugins?)
 - Automatically allow built-in AngularJS filters, like `date`.
-- Expose the `$event` local for event-handling directives.
 - Process directives in order of priority.